Petr Grigorev

 I am from Saint-Petersburg and obtained my master degree in Physics from Peter the Great St. Petersburg Polytechnic University in 2012.
 The same year I enrolled in a Ph.D. program shared between Ghent University and Complutense University of Madrid within the framework of Erasmus Mundus FUSION-DC.
 However I spent most of my time at Belgian Nuclear Research Centre SCK•CEN in Mol, Belgium working on my research project together with Structural Materials expert group.

 I defended my Ph.D. in April 2017 and, shortly after that, joined Warwick Centre for Predictive Modelling as a Research Fellow.
 In December 2020 I started as a postdoc at the Départment Théorie et Simulation Numérique of Centre Interdisciplinaire de Nanoscience de Marseille (CINaM).
-I moved to Institut Matériaux Microélectronique Nanosciences de Provence for another postdoc in March 2024.
+Then I moved to Institut Matériaux Microélectronique Nanosciences de Provence for another postdoc in March 2024.
+Finally, in February 2025 I joined METAL group of MatéIS laboratory as a CNRS Researcher.

 For more information please go to the CV page.
 Traditional detailed version of my CV can be downloaded here: CV.
-You can find my publications with all the details and some pdf versions on the publications page.
+You can find my publications with all the details and open access pdf versions on the publications page.

 news